Find Grad Schools

 • Survey Manager

-In the United States, there were 44,800 jobs for Surveyor in 2016.
+In 2016, there was an estimated number of 44,800 jobs in the United States for Surveyor.
 New jobs are being produced at a rate of 11.2% which is above the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Surveyor by 2026.
-Due to new job openings and attrition, there will be an average of 3,800 job openings in this field each year.
+The BLS estimates 3,800 yearly job openings in this field.

 undefined